-For members of the “Yukon Journey” charity paddle and expedition, traveling north to canoe and kayak North America’s third-longest river is the start of a bucket-list adventure.
+For members of the “Yukon Journey” expedition, traveling north to canoe and kayak North America’s third-longest river is the start of a bucket-list adventure.
 It’s the same for Chelsea Mayer, a 29-year-old resident of Clinton, Iowa.

 But this trip is also something of a homecoming for Chelsea – she was born in Fairbanks, Alaska.